The Top Las Vegas Boat Accident Lawyer

 Boating Accident Causes

 Most boating accidents are preventable accidents caused by operator inexperience or inattention.
-Statistically, 84% of all boating fatalities occur on boats where the operator has not completed a boating safety education course.
+Statistically, 84 percent of all boating fatalities occur on boats where the operator has not completed a boating safety education course.
 The primary causes of accidents include careless operation, inexperience, and operating at unsafe speeds.
 These common causes are also prevalent on local bodies of water like Lake Mead.

 When A Boating Accident Occurs